-I live in the upper Midwest, along the Illinois–Wisconsin border, and my 'Black Krim,' 'Brandywine,' and 'Green Zebra' tomatoes were infected, too.
+I live in the upper Midwest and last year my ‘Black Krim,’ ‘Brandywine,’ and ‘Green Zebra’ tomatoes were infected.
 Late blight had never been a problem previously, but we also had a chilly, rainy growing season.

 Below photos show late blight lesions on tomato fruit and leaflet.
 Credit: Cornell University